Affluence in Our North Scottsdale Vacation Rentals

 You can be sure our houses for rent in North Scottsdale feature all the luxury amenities you expect from the wealthiest suburb in the state.
 And views of the surrounding mountains are just as beautiful as you have come to expect from the Scottsdale/Phoenix area.
 Many of our rentals come with grills, heated pools and outdoor fireplaces, so you can enjoy desert and mountain views while you’re enjoying your vacation home away from home.

 Paradise Valley is bordered by the Phoenix Mountains, and two of the highest peaks in the range can be seen from this lovely suburb – local landmark Camelback Mountain to the south and Piestewa Peak to the west.
 And of course, this valley community is partially built on Mummy Mountain (another local landmark with its Sphinx outline).
 With both Camelback Mountain and Piestewa Peak so close, you’ll want to take advantage of the many hiking trails along these peaks and the surrounding mountain and desert terrain.
 Climbing Camelback Mountain is one of those things you simply have to do when visiting the area.

 There are almost 100 golf courses within 20 miles of Paradise Valley, making this suburb a golfer’s paradise.
 Camelback Golf Club, Talking Stick Golf Club, TPC Scottsdale, Papago Golf Course and We-Ko-Pa Golf Club are just a few of the award-winning courses where you can try your skill.

 Paradise Valley Mall, Scottsdale Fashion Square, Wonderspaces Arizona, Scottsdale Marketplace, Marshall Way Arts District, and Kierland Commons are just some of the malls in the area.
-There are too many individual galleries and shops to name, but if you need more options, don’t forget that Old Town is just a few minutes away.
+There are too many individual galleries and shops to name, but if you need more options, don’t forget that Old Town is just a few minutes away from our Paradise Valley rentals.